honer/snake/README.md

 License
 -------

-Bootstrappers is Copyright © 2009-2014 honer.
+Snake is Copyright © 2010-2014 honer.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.